Rachel Notley

-Rachel Anne Notley ECA (born April 17, 1964) is a Canadian politician who served as the 17th premier of Alberta from 2015 to 2019, and has been the leader of the Opposition since 2019.
-She sits as the member of the Legislative Assembly (MLA) for Edmonton-Strathcona, and is the leader of the Alberta New Democratic Party (NDP).
+Rachel Anne Notley ECA (born April 17, 1964) is a Canadian lawyer and former politician who was the 17th premier of Alberta from 2015 to 2019 and leader of the Alberta New Democratic Party (NDP) from 2014 to 2024.
+Notley was the member of the Legislative Assembly (MLA) for Edmonton-Strathcona from 2008 to 2024.

 The daughter of former Alberta NDP leader Grant Notley, she was a lawyer before entering politics; she focused on labour law, with a specialty in workers' compensation advocacy and workplace health and safety issues.

 Notley was first elected to the Legislative Assembly in the 2008 provincial election, succeeding former NDP leader Raj Pannu.
 Six years later on October 18, 2014, Notley won the Alberta New Democratic Party leadership election on the first ballot with 70% of the vote and went on to lead the party to a majority victory in the 2015 provincial election, ending 44 years of rule by the Progressive Conservative Association of Alberta.
 In the 2019 provincial election, the NDP government was defeated by the United Conservative Party, making Notley the Opposition leader.
+In the 2023 provincial election, the NDP made large gains but failed to form government, with Notley continuing as Opposition leader.

+On January 16, 2024, Notley announced her plans to step down as leader of the Alberta NDP, but she would remain leader until a successor was elected on June 22.
+On June 22, Notley was succeeded as leader of the Alberta NDP by Naheed Nenshi, and was succeeded as Leader of the Opposition by Christina Gray on June 24.
+On December 12, Notley announced her intention to resign as an MLA, effective December 30.
+She returned to practising labour law following her resignation.